LunaDook/KGB/README.md

 Basically, make any modifications you want under '/source' and run 'make'.
 It should generate a file called 'arm9loaderhax.bin', rename it to 'kgb', xxd that file (xxd -i kgb > kgb.h) and copy kgb.h to '/stage2/source'.
 Run 'make' inside 'stage2' and it should generate 'stage2.bin'.
 This file is your stage2 payload.

+For more details on how to compile the loader fork, check out its README.

 Now it supports reading and decrypting firmware files from CTRNAND, and actually doesn't mount the SD card at all.

-Special thanks to a lot of people (you know who you are :3)
+Special thanks to a lot of people (you know who you are :3).
+For more details, check CREDITS.md

 ###### Small note
 Don't worry about arm11.h, it was generated from a standard arm9loaderhax repo (delebile's one to be precise) and converted using xxd, so if you want its source go here https://github.com/delebile/arm9loaderhax/blob/master/screen_init/source/screen_init/screen_init.c